HansSCHR/tulip_project/README.md

 The script is already launched.

-You can see it in the "Python IDE" window.
-To open it, tape on the button "Python IDE" on the left sidebar.
+3) You want see the script ?
+Open "Python IDE" on the left sidebar.

 ## Built With